 • Decreases effort capacity

-The main dietary source of calcium is dairy products.
+The main dietary source is dairy products.
 They cover the need for this mineral in a proportion of 60-80%, under the conditions of a regular diet.

 • Chia seeds provide 50% of the recommended daily dose of calcium.